 Getting a message that something went wrong.
 Please try again later?

-- Then restart both your phone and Fitbit watch and try again to activate Google Assistant.
+- Then restart your phone and Fitbit watch and try to activate Google Assistant again.

 Seeing the message that it Couldn’t Connect or Connection Lost?

 - Check that you installed the Google Assistant app on your paired phone and connected it to your Google Account.